Argishti-Cho/aca-team-3/README.md

 Getting Started
 To create an EC2 instance, S3 bucket, and install Jenkins, follow these steps:

-Clone this repository to your local machine.

-Update the aws_ec2_instance.sh script with your AWS configuration, including your key pair, security group ID, and subnet ID.

 Run the aws_ec2_instance.sh script to create the EC2 instance.

 Update the create-s3-bucket.sh script with your AWS configuration and the necessary details for your S3 bucket.